KritagyaMadaan/Kingkong-Astrava-Hackathon/README.md

 ### 🔧 Nearest Mechanic Finder
-Detects mechanics based on the user’s location Displays mechanic information such as:
+Detects mechanics based on the user’s location

+Displays mechanic information such as:

      Name
      Contact details
      Distance from the user
      Location on the map

 ### 🚘 Vehicle Information
 Stores and displays important vehicle details such as:

      Vehicle model
      Engine information
      Usage data
      Performance metrics

 ### 📍 Location Tracking

 Tracks the real-time location of the vehicle

 Helps users easily identify their position and nearby services

 ### 🤖 Vehicle Failure Prediction

-Uses a **machine learning model** to analyze vehicle data Predicts possible **vehicle component failures**
+Uses a **machine learning model** to analyze vehicle data

+Predicts possible **vehicle component failures**

 Helps users take preventive maintenance actions

-### 🎙️ Voice Response System - Generates voice responses using **text-to-speech**
+### 🎙️ Voice Response System

+Generates voice responses using text-to-speech

 Makes the system more user-friendly, especially during emergencies --- ##

  # **Tech Stack**